sqwk/oct-gallery/README.md

 ### For static pages

 Drop the `galleries` snippet into your static page.
 Edit `Gallery order` and `Results per page` as needed.

+<a name="imageresizing"></a>
+## Image Resizing

+When the `Max Dimension` property is used for the `Gallery`  component, all gallery images will be resized using October's [Resizer](https://docs.octobercms.com/3.x/extend/services/resizer.html) so that the longest side is that length in pixels.
+The default is `0`, which means that original images will be used.

+<a name="overriding-component-template"></a>
+## Overriding the Component Template

+You can expand and edit the component templates if a different resizing logic is needed (for example with more options) or if you want to use your own markup.
+Right click on the `{% component %}` tag and click `Expand Component Partial`.
+(Also see [Customizing Default Markup](https://docs.octobercms.com/3.x/cms/themes/components.html#customizing-default-markup))

 <a name="futurefeatures"></a>
 ## Future Features / In the pipeline